What Course is For You?

 You’ve seen those beautiful pictures in the sailing magazines – families and friends cruising the Caribbean waters, full sails, clear skies, and endless horizons.
 In order to charter a boat in most cruising destinations, you will need an American Sailing Association (ASA) level 104 certification or its equivalent.
 The prerequisites for the ASA 104 certification are ASA 101 and 103 certifications.
 You can complete the ASA 101 certification through either our “Course Modules” or “Keelboat Courses”.
 The differences between the two are described below.
 There are also multiple ways to get the ASA 103 and 104 certifications.
 These courses are highlighted in “Cruising Courses”.
 Just remember to look for the ASA certification levels when exploring the course options.

 3. You are looking for a great experience on the water.

 We can absolutely make that happen, too.
 Check out our Recreation tab and see what we have to offer!
 From two-hour sails to weekend getaways, we will show you why people are so passionate about sailing.
 But be warned: once you experience sailing, you may be hooked!

 Cruising Courses are taught with our Beneteau 37 auxiliary cruisers.
 These courses are perfect for people who are preparing for vacation on a chartered boat, own their own cruising boat but want to learn how to use it better, or people who are considering getting into cruising.
-Generally, the courses teach the skills you need to spend extended periods of time on a cruising boat, though each course will focus in on different aspects, all sailing courses remain interdisciplinary.
+Generally, the courses teach the skills you need to spend extended periods of time on a cruising boat.
+Although each course will focus on different aspects, all sailing courses remain interdisciplinary.